Bandits and Experts in Metric Spaces: Related and follow-up work

 The latter line of work proceeds as follows. \citet{ImplicitMAB-nips11} considers the metric space implicitly defined by the taxonomy, where the distance between any two arms is the maximal difference in expected rewards in the least common subtree.
 He puts forward an extension of the zooming algorithm which adaptively reconstructs the implicit metric space, and (under some additional assumptions) essentially matches the performance of the zooming algorithm on the same metric space. \cite{Munos-nips11} and \cite{Valko-icml13} allow a more general relation between the implicit metric space and the taxonomy, and moreover relax the Lipschitz condition to only hold w.r.t. the maximum (as in Theorem~\ref{thm:zooming-dim-relaxed}). \cite{Munos-nips11} focuses on deterministic rewards, and essentially matches the regret bound in Corollary~\ref{cor:confRad-deterministic}, whereas \cite{Valko-icml13} study the general IID case.
 Finally, \cite{Bull-bandits14} considers a somewhat more general setting with multiple taxonomies on arms (or with arms embedded in $[0,1]^d$, where the embedding is then used to define the taxonomies).
 The paper extends and refines the algorithm from \cite{ImplicitMAB-nips11}, and carefully traces out the conditions under which one can achieve $\tilde{O}(\sqrt{T})$ regret. \citet{Munos-trends14} surveys some of this work, with emphasis on the techniques from \citep{xbandits-nips08,Munos-nips11,Valko-icml13}.

-As a stepping stone to the result mentioned above, \cite{Munos-nips11} considers Lipschitz MAB with deterministic rewards and essentially recovers our result for this setting (Corollary~\ref{cor:confRad-deterministic}). \footnote{Corollary~\ref{cor:confRad-deterministic} is implicit in the original publication of \citep{LipschitzMAB-stoc08,LipschitzMAB-arxiv}, which predates \citep{Munos-nips11}.
-To the best of our understanding, the result in \cite{Munos-nips11} is an independent work relative to that publication.}
+As a stepping stone to the result mentioned above, \cite{Munos-nips11} considers Lipschitz MAB with deterministic rewards and essentially matches our result for this setting (Corollary~\ref{cor:confRad-deterministic}). \footnote{While our original publication \citep{LipschitzMAB-stoc08,LipschitzMAB-arxiv} predates \citep{Munos-nips11}, the latter is independent work to the best of our understanding.}

 \xhdr{Beyond IID rewards.} Several papers \citep{Azar-icml14,Munos-ecml10,contextualMAB-colt11} consider Lipschitz bandits/experts with non-IID rewards.\footnote{The first result in this direction appeared in \citet{Bobby-nips04}.
 He considers Lipschitz MAB with adversarial rewards, and proposes a version of \NaiveAlg where an adversarial bandit algorithm is used instead of \UCB.
 This algorithm achieves the same worst-case regret as \NaiveAlg on IID rewards.} \citet{Azar-icml14} consider a version of Lipschitz MAB in which the IID condition is replaced by more sophisticated ergodicity and mixing assumptions, and essentially recover the performance of the zooming algorithm. \cite{Munos-ecml10} consider Lipschitz experts in a Euclidean space $(\R^d, \ell_2)$ of constant dimension $d$.
 Assuming the Lipschitz condition on realized payoffs (rather than expected payoffs), they achieve a surprisingly strong regret of $O(\sqrt{t})$. \cite{contextualMAB-colt11} considers contextual bandits with Lipschitz condition on expected payoffs, and provides a ``meta-algorithm'' which uses an off-the-shelf bandit algorithm such as \EXP \citep{bandits-exp3} as a subroutine and adaptively refines the space of contexts.
 Also, as discussed above, the contextual zoooming algorithm from \cite{contextualMAB-colt11} can handle Lipschitz MAB with slowly changing rewards.